-When remodeling an old house, it is important to maintain the integrity of the original architectural design, especially regarding the old house windows styles.
-Before proceeding further with window repair or window replacement, the various types of windows commonly found in Victorian houses and other old houses should be considered.
-There are several styles of wood double hung windows found in old houses.
-Next to the double hung window, in regard to general use in the construction of homes, comes the casement window or French window.
+When remodeling an old house it is important to maintain the integrity of the original architectural design, especially regarding the old house windows styles.
+Before proceeding with window repair or window replacement, the various types of windows commonly found in Victorian houses and other old houses should be considered.
+There are several styles of double hung windows found in old homes.
+Next to the double hung window, in regard to general use in period homes, comes the casement window or French window.
 This window has the sashes divided vertically, each being hinged at the sides like a pair of doors.
 Well-planned bay windows will greatly enhance the architectural effect of a home.
 Window seats in bay windows in the living or bedroom can serve as a relaxing retreat for reading.

 Create a beautiful original window treatment with designs from the past, featuring period pelmets and lambrequins with illustrations.
 Window treatments, together with walls, floor, and ceiling, form the background for the furniture of a room.
 Curtains may be used to exclude an unpleasant view, to soften and diffuse the light coming through the window, or to frame an attractive outlook.
 Through careful choice of colors and textures, draperies may also serve as a connecting link between the walls and other furnishings.
 Various styles of window treatments during the Victorian period included valances, cornices, draperies, and curtains.
 When designing a window treatment in an older home, sometimes less is more – you can try a simple stencil design for window curtains.